Atrial Fibrillation

 Can fitness trackers detect heart problems?

 Fitness trackers that monitor your heart rate can help diagnose AFib.
 It’s hard to catch an arrhythmia early — irregular rhythms often stop as quickly as they start.
-But fitness trackers can give doctors a valuable history of your heart’s activity.
+But fitness trackers, smart watches or hand-held heart monitoring devices can give doctors a valuable history of your heart’s activity.

 IU Health Heart & Vascular Care is home to internationally recognized leaders in the treatment of heart rhythm disorders — that’s why doctors from around the U.S. refer their patients to us.
 Our physicians treat more patients with complex arrhythmias than any other heart care program in Indiana.
 That means you receive expert care for AFib.